FRBCesab/zoteror/README.md

 ## Overview

-The goal of the R package `zoteror` is to retrieve references metadata stored in the Zotero local database (SQLite file).
+The goal of the R package `zoteror` is to connect to the Zotero SQLite database (local only) and to extract bibliographic references metadata as a `data.frame`.

+User can:

+- select which fields are returned
+- filter by type of documents (article, book, book chapter, etc.)

 ## Installation